 Cute DIY Surprise Gift Box Cricut For Your Loved One (+ SVG)

-Do you ever get tired of buying bags that are way too big for small gifts like gift cards?
+Do you ever get tired of buying bags that are way too big for small simple gifts like gift cards?
 Or maybe you want to really give something to your loved ones that you made and has your whole heart wrapped up in it. <3 Trust me, I get it.
 I was too!
 These boxes are not only really cute but practical, and can be used all year round for special occasion gifts or even “just because” gifts.

 These boxes are a great way to remind someone how much you love them and are thinking of them. 🙂 Alright, let’s get right into it!